nayem13913/mern-elite-batch1-second-assignment/learnings.md

 4. Code push from Local computer: From this course I learned how to push my code from my local computer to remote repositories.
 Now I can easily push my code by git init, git add, git commit, git push.
 5. Git Collab and Branching:- Now I can create multiple branch in my repositoiry.
 And I can collabrating anyone who can change my code.

-# Two more thins added
+# Two more things added
 6. Create issue:- Anyone can contribute my code by making issues.
 7. We can merge our code form multiple branch where we making changes